 When attached to power, the LED light on the battery will begin to flash at its current charge level.
-The Skydio 2’s LED indicator lights will also turn on.
+The Skydio 2’s LED indicator lights will not be lit during this charging period.

 When the battery is fully charged, its LED lights will stay solid for one minute and then turn off.
 You can check the charge status of the battery by pressing the battery button once.
 A fully charged battery will be indicated by a solid blue bar.

 Charging time from a fully discharged state is roughly 1 hour.